What is Submersible Pump?

-A submersible pump is a centrifugal pump that can be submerged in water to work, transporting fluids below the liquid surface to above.
+Submersible pump work in water, so they can transport fluids below the liquid surface to above the liquid surface.
 Submersible pumps have sealed motors to prevent water from entering.
 They are more efficient than regular pumps, and the liquid flowing around the motor continuously cools the pump to ensure maximum efficiency.

 How Does a Submersible Pump Work?